ser/phpbb-nagios/README.md

 #### How do I connect nagios/icinga to this information?

-For all monitoring I am personally using passive checks.
+For all monitoring I am personally using passive checks only.
 These are scripts I am running from cron every five minutes via nsca:

 check-phpbb.sh
 ```bash